platomav/BIOSUtilities/README.md

 * -v or --version : show utility name and version
 * -i or --input-dir : extract from given input directory
 * -o or --output-dir : extract in given output directory
-* -e or --auto-exit : skip press enter to exit prompts
+* -e or --auto-exit : skip all user action prompts

 #### **Compatibility**